apache/calcite/site/_docs/model.md

-`statisticProvider` (optional name of a class that implements [org.apache.calcite.materialize.LatticeStatisticProvider]({{ site.apiRoot }}/org/apache/calcite/materialize/LatticeStatisticProvider.html)) is provides estimates of the number of distinct values * in each column.
+`statisticProvider` (optional name of a class that implements [org.apache.calcite.materialize.LatticeStatisticProvider]({{ site.apiRoot }}/org/apache/calcite/materialize/LatticeStatisticProvider.html)) provides estimates of the number of distinct values in each column.

-You can use a class name, or a class plus a static field, for example `org.apache.calcite.materialize.Lattices#CACHING_SQL_STATISTIC_PROVIDER`.
+You can use a class name, or a class plus a static field.
+Example:

+{% highlight json %}
+  "statisticProvider": "org.apache.calcite.materialize.Lattices#CACHING_SQL_STATISTIC_PROVIDER"
+{% endhighlight %}

 If not set, Calcite will generate and execute a SQL query to find the real value, and cache the results.

-See also: <a href="{{ site.baseurl }}/lattice.md">Lattices</a>.
+See also: <a href="{{ site.baseurl }}/docs/lattice.html">Lattices</a>.

 ### Tile